Thousands of fake Facebook accounts shut down by Meta were primed to polarize voters ahead of 2024 | News Channel 3-12

 “These networks still struggle to build audiences, but they’re a warning,” said Ben Nimmo, who leads investigations into inauthentic behavior on Meta’s platforms.
 “Foreign threat actors are attempting to reach people across the internet ahead of next year’s elections, and we need to remain alert.”

-Meta Platforms Inc., based in Menlo Park, California, did not publicly link the Chinese network to the Chinese government, but it did determine the network originated in that country.
-The content spread by the accounts broadly complements other Chinese government propaganda and disinformation that has sought to inflate partisan and ideological divisions within the U.S.
+Meta Platforms Inc., based in Menlo Park, California, couldn’t definitively link the Chinese network to the Chinese government, but it did determine the network originated in that country.
+The content spread by the accounts complements Chinese government propaganda and disinformation that has sought to inflate partisan and ideological divisions within the U.S.

 To appear more like normal Facebook accounts, the network would sometimes post about fashion or pets.
 Earlier this year, some of the accounts abruptly replaced their American-sounding user names and profile pictures with new ones suggesting they lived in India.
 The accounts then began spreading pro-Chinese content about Tibet and India, reflecting how fake networks can be redirected to focus on new targets.